socrata/dev.socrata.com/README.md

 1. Review [other posts](https://dev.socrata.com/blog/) and [submissions](https://github.com/socrata/dev.socrata.com/pulls?q=is%3Apr+label%3Ablog+is%3Aclosed) to get a feel for the tone and language, and to see how others have formatted their posts.
 2. Fork [this repo](https://github.com/socrata/dev.socrata.com) into your account
-3. Create a new blog post, either by
-  - Running `rake post` and following the prompts
+3. Create a new blog post running `rake post` and following the prompts
-  - Copying another post from [`_posts`](https://github.com/socrata/dev.socrata.com/tree/gh-pages/_post) and creating a new file of the format `YYYY-MM-DD-post-title.md`
 4. Write your post in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), following a few rules:
   - Set the `author` key in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/) to your GitHub username so you get proper author credit
   - If your post uses any images, add them to the [`img`](https://github.com/socrata/dev.socrata.com/tree/gh-pages/img) folder, prepended with your post date